Sculpture

 Donald Judd, 100 untitled works in mill aluminum, 1982–1986.
 Courtesy of the Chinati Foundation, Marfa, Texas

-Light and color can also transform the work of art from the outside.
-On a Texas desert, Donald Judd turned abandoned artillery sheds into exhibition site housing his untitled metal and concrete works.
-Simple, multiplied forms of industrially created materials are melted into their half industrial, half desert surroundings, changing their looks with every passing hour.
+Light and color can also transform a work of art from the outside.
+In a Texas desert, Donald Judd turned abandoned artillery sheds into an exhibition site housing his untitled metal and concrete works.
+Simple, multiplied forms of industrially created materials are melted into their half-industrial, half-desert surroundings, changing their looks with every passing hour.

 Carl Andre, Copper-Magnesium Alloy Square, 1969

 Carl Andre was deeply impressed when he first saw Stonehenge.
-It might not be apparent on a first glance in his works, usually not grandeur by any means, but the impression of large, man-made structures was still present in his sculptures.
-Andre, a British representative of distinctively American movement that Minimalism was, put a strong emphasis on a material.
-It could be modular, industrially made, but not as cold as Americans’ favorite metal sheets.
-Andre used bricks and wood, arranged in a shape of small cubes.
-He often sticked to the ground.
-When he used metal, it took form of a checker floor.
-His art is all about attention to your surroundings. „Don’t we start on a floor when we’re infants?”
-Andre said once. „I just wound up where I started”.
+It might not be apparent at first glance in his works, usually not grandeur by any means, but the impression of large, man-made structures is still present in his sculptures.
+Andre, a British representative of the distinctly American movement of Minimalism, strongly emphasized material.
+It could be modular, industrially made, but not as cold as Americans’ favorite sheet metals.

 larger